BDF-manual-maintenance/BDF-manual-en/source/guide/Gaussian-Basis-Sets.rst

   End geometry
   $end

-where ``lanl2dz`` calls the built-in LanL2DZ basis group (registered in the ``basisname`` basisname file), which is case-insensitive.
+where ``lanl2dz`` calls the built-in LanL2DZ basis set (registered in the ``basisname`` basisname file), which is case-insensitive.

-**Specifying different basis groups for different elements**
+**Specifying different basis sets for different elements**

-You have to use the mixed input mode, i.e. set the basis group to ``genbas`` in ``Methods/Generic/Bases``, and add the **COMPASS** module input, specifying the basis group using the ``basis-block`` ... ``end basis`` keyword.
+You have to use the mixed input mode, i.e. set the basis set to ``genbas`` in ``Methods/Generic/Bases``, and add the **COMPASS** module input, specifying the basis set using the ``basis-block`` ... ``end basis`` keyword.

-If you specify a different name for a different element, you need to put it in the **COMPASS** module's ``basis-block`` ... ``end basis`` block. where the first line is the default base group and the subsequent lines specify other base groups for different elements in the format *element= base group name * or *element1, element2, ...,element n= base group name* 。
+If you specify a different name for a different element, you need to put it in the **COMPASS** module's ``basis-block`` ... ``end basis`` block. where the first line is the default base set and the subsequent lines specify other base sets for different elements in the format *element= base set name * or *element1, element2, ...,element n= base set name* 。

-For example, an example of using different basis groups for different atoms in mixed input mode is as follows.
+For example, an example of using different basis sets for different atoms in mixed input mode is as follows.

 .. code-block:: bdf